-2 Background and Related Work
+2. Background and Related Work

 Cloud Security.
-Cloud-based infrastructures suffer from a number of unique threats, many of which may result in catastrophic data losses.
-First, existing cloud providers' default security mechanisms still place much of the onus of data and resource isolation on the cloud tenants themselves [14]; because the tenant is typically free to choose the OS and services that run on their virtual machines, they open themselves up to the vulnerabilities of the chosen platform both from within and outside the cloud.
-Second, most cloud service developers are not security experts, and misconfigurations, buggy code, and weak passwords open up their services to a number of critical data breaches, such as the Microsoft Business Productivity Online Suite's recent misconfiguration [19], and the breach of its corporate emails from HBGary-itself a security firm [4].
-Finally, cloud tenants have no control over the physical machines that host their virtual machine instances, and a malicious tenant or even an insider (e.g., an operator of the cloud platform itself) might be able to affect or breach the security of a co-resident virtual machine using side-channel attacks [10].
+Cloud-based infrastructures face many threats.
+First, existing cloud providers' default security mechanisms still place much of the onus of data and resource isolation on the cloud tenants themselves [14]; because the tenant is typically free to choose the OS and services that run on their virtual machines, their services become vulnerable to attacks against the OS and services both from within and outside the cloud.
+Second, most cloud service developers are not security experts, and misconfigurations, buggy code, and weak passwords expose their services to critical data breaches, such as the Microsoft Business Productivity Online Suite's recent misconfiguration [19], and the breach of its corporate emails from HBGary-itself a security firm [4].
+Finally, cloud tenants do not control the physical machines that host their virtual machine instances, and a malicious tenant or even an insider (e.g., an operator of the cloud platform itself) might be able to affect or breach the security of a co-resident virtual machine using side-channel attacks [10].

-In 2009, Ristenpart et al. studied the IP address allocations of virtual machines, using which they narrowed down the physical machines where the victim's virtual machine might be running; an attacker could use this technique to increase the likelihood of running a VM instance on the same physical machine as the victim and affecting a DoS attack [10].
-They also design a co-residence check-a side-channel attack that allows an attacker to verify whether his VM is running on the same physical hardware as the victim, using network-based (e.g., based on IP address allocation, traceroutes, or latencies between machines) or cache-based measurements.
-In Section 3.2, we describe how SilverLine can prevent network-based co-residence checks and enforce better isolation.
+In 2009, Ristenpart et al. studied how cloud hosting providers allocate IP addresses to virtual machines.
+With knowledge of this allocation strategy, they identified a set of possible physical machines where the victim's virtual machine might be running; an attacker could use this technique to increase the likelihood of running a VM instance on the same physical machine as the victim and affecting a DoS attack [10].
+They also design a co-residence check, which is a side-channel attack that allows an attacker to verify whether his VM is running on the same physical hardware as the victim, using network-based (e.g., based on IP address allocation, traceroutes, or latencies between machines) or cache-based measurements.
+In Section 4.2, we describe how SilverLine can prevent certain types of coresidence checks.

-Hao et al. propose using a virtualized network infrastructure that isolates tenants from one another to defend against co-residence checks [3].
-Unfortunately, this solution requires specialized hardware devices at the boundaries of edge domains; two tenants who want to use each other's software services cannot do so without significant administrative and configuration overhead.
+Hao et al. describe a virtualized network infrastructure to isolate tenants from one another and defend against co-residence checks [3].
+Unfortunately, their design requires specialized hardware devices at the boundaries of edge domains; two tenants who want to use each other's software services cannot do so without significant administrative and configuration overhead.
 The design also tracks at least four mappings at the central controller and uses VLANs to isolate traffic between two tenants within each edge domain, which can be complex.
-Neither solution proposes the sort of data isolation offered by Silverline.
+Neither solution proposes the type of data isolation offered by SilverLine.
 Recent work has proposed extending trusted computing platforms [1] to the cloud by providing protocols to launch and migrate virtual machines over trusted platforms [12].
-These methods protect against certain types of attacks by the cloud infrastructure provider, but do not defend against service misconfiguration and exploits or attacks by other malicious tenants.
+These methods protect against certain types of attacks by the cloud infrastructure provider but do not defend against service misconfiguration and exploits or attacks by other malicious tenants.